 Spreading yourself across multiple clients means the work won’t dry up.
 If one contract ends or a client goes quiet, you’ve got work and money from the others and a little extra time to hunt, stress-free, for a replacement for the work you just lost.
 While it’s tempting to take a juicy offer of full-time work from one client, consider if it’s worth it if you can’t do anything else on the side.
 Don’t forget to prioritize your work-life balance when possible.

 One of the first, and most important, skills to master as a fledgling freelancer is admin management.
 Admin takes more time than you think.
 It’s also unpaid labour.

 Make sure to properly allocate time for invoicing, chasing invoices, and keeping on top of your finances.
 One day down the line, you may be in the position to outsource some admin tasks to a VA (virtual assistant).
 But, for now, prioritise building your own skills in this area.

 Do not underestimate the time it takes to do admin.
 It’s easy to spend a full workday on admin and nothing else.
 You may sometimes see jokes on Twitter about the mental strength it takes to send an email and, if you don’t connect with that joke right now, you soon will.

 7) Get Your Rates Sorted

 There are pros and cons to working for free when you first start out as a freelancers.
 Ethically and morally, it’s awful and should never be done.
 However, there are undeniable, if small, benefits to it.
-Wherever you come down on working for free, you will need to soon consider your rates.
+Wherever you come down on working for free, you will need to consider your rates soon.